 So, how often should you shock your pool?
 On average, you should shock your pool one time each week.
 This frequency will keep the sanitizer levels stable and, therefore, keep your pool cleaner.
 Another rule of thumb is to shock the water after a lot of use, pool parties, or storms to prevent algae.

 Contact Us for a Free In-Ground Swimming Pool Installation Quote

 At Prestige Pools, we specialize in vinyl liner pools, but we know how to keep any kind of pool clean and look like it’s new again!
 If you are considering having an in-ground pool installed, contact us for a free quote.
 We service the greater Wake County area in Clayton, Raleigh, Garner, Fuquay-Varina, Wendell, Zebulon, Apex, Cary, or surrounding areas.
-Call us at 919-779-1033 to help you with your pool.
-Or contact us through our easy-to-use form below.
+Call us at 919-586-8556 to help you with your pool or fill out our online contact form.